Magnetric/Persnoal-Portfolio/docs/README.md

 2. Open `index.html` in a web browser
 3. Customize the content to match your information
 4. Deploy to your preferred hosting service

+## Resume Generation

+The project includes a professional resume (`resume-paged.html`) that can be easily converted to PDF:
+1. Open `resume-paged.html` in a web browser
+2. Use browser print function (Ctrl+P) to save as PDF
+3. The resume is optimized for A4 paper size

 ## Deployment